ojitha/ojitha.github.io/notes/rdbms.md

    , SUM(sales) OVER (ROWS BETWEEN CURRENT ROW AND CURRENT ROW) FROM "retail_sales";
 ```
-because `ROWS CURRENT ROW` generate the same result for the `ROWS BETWEEN CURRENT ROW AND CURRENT ROW`.
+Because `ROWS CURRENT ROW` generate the same result as `ROWS BETWEEN CURRENT ROW AND CURRENT ROW`.

 ### Redshift data sharing
 You can create a view that spans Amazon Redshift and Redshift Spectrum external tables.
-With late-binding views, table binding will take place at runtime, providing your users and applications with seamless access to query data.
+With late-binding views, table binding occurs at runtime, providing your users and applications with seamless access to query data.

 **Late-binding views**:

-allows you to drop and make changes to referenced tables without affecting the views.
+Allows you to drop and modify referenced tables without affecting the views.
 With this feature, you can query frequently accessed data in your Redshift cluster and less-frequently accessed data in S3, using a single view.

 A **Datashare** is the unit of sharing data in Amazon Redshift.
-Use datashares in the same AWS account or different AWS accounts.
+Use data shares in the same AWS account or in different AWS accounts.
 Datashare objects are objects from specific databases on a cluster that producer cluster administrators can add to share with data consumers.
 Datashare objects are read-only for data consumers.
 Examples of datashare objects are tables, views, UDFs and so on.

-There are different type of datashare such as
+There are different types of datashare such as
 - Standard
 - Data Exchange
 - Lakeformation Managed

-## Quary Optimisation
+## Query Optimisation

 ### Predicate Pushdown